DreamCatcher096/Twitch-Downloader/README.md

 Uses some code from [twitch_downloader](https://github.com/ilyalissoboi/twitch_downloader), your code helped me a lot, thanks!

 Probably will add a function to covert the .ts file to .mp4 file, and add a progress bar or something like it.

 Variable names are a mess, I will make it better later.

+Bug: sometimes some subprocess will hang for a while, currently to solve it you need to stop the program and delete the unfinished files and start it again, it will be solved in future updates.

 Requires:
 - [cement](https://pypi.python.org/pypi/cement/2.4.0)